Making lime mortar

 Reworking reduces waste; lime mortar can be prepared and left overnight so that a quick start can be made in the morning.

-When preparing a natural hydraulic lime mortar for later use, place it on a board after mix and cover it to avoid contact with rain or sun.
+When preparing a natural hydraulic lime mortar for later use, mix and cover it to avoid contact with rain or sun.
 When re-mixing lime mortar, add the least possible water (in some cases it is not necessary to add any).
 The craftsman must rely on his judgment.

 More on Lime Mortar for Restoration and Conservation.